dsuruagy/LiLSpring/spring-boot-microservice/README.md

     @RestResource(exported = false) method annotation

 It can be accomplished on overridden methods from CrudRepository, for example.
 After that, when we try to use a method not exported, we should receive the status "405 Method Not Allowed".

+### 3.6 HAL browser
+The API documentation can be viewed on the http://localhost:8080/profile, although it is very ugly.
+To provide better visualization, we could use the HAL browser.
+HAL comes from JSON Hypertext Application Language and is a simple format that gives a consistent and easy way to hyperlink between resources in our API.